aspose-pdf/Aspose.PDF-Documentation/net/other-programming-languages/_index.md

 ---
-title: Using Aspose.PDF for .NET in Other Programming Languages
+title: Other .NET Programming Languages
 linktitle: Using in other languages
 type: docs
 weight: 110